yyx990803/pod/README.md

     "apps": {
         "example": {
-            "nodeEnv": "production", // passed to the app as process.env.NODE_ENV "port": 8080 // passed to the app as process.env.PORT
-            // any valid pm2 config here gets passed to pm2 }
+            "nodeEnv": "production", // passed to the app as process.env.NODE_ENV "port": 8080, // passed to the app as process.env.PORT "instances": 2 // any valid pm2 config here gets passed to pm2 }
     }
 }